Clarifai/old-docs/api-guide/walkthroughs/aws-lambda.md

 We will send a `PostModelsOuptut` call to the lambda function and the data payload you should expect is `PostModelsOutputRequest` with the previous model's output in workflow.
 The response will look like this:

 {% tabs %}
-{% tab title="gRPC Python" %}
 ```

-type AWSLambdaResponse struct {
+message AWSLambdaResponse {
-	StatusCode int64                    `json:"statusCode"`
-	Body       string                   `json:"body"`
-	Response   *api.MultiOutputResponse `json:"response"`
+  // expect 200. if not 200, we will not continue processing
+  uint32 StatusCode = 1;
+  // not used
+  string body = 2;
+  // response from lambda call.
+  MultiOutputResponse response = 3;
 }
 ```
-{% endtab %}
 {% endtabs %}

-In the `statusCode` field you should expect a value of 200 if the lambda call is successful.
-In the `response` field you can expect a response in the form of a json object from `MultiOutputResponse`.
+In the `statusCode` field we are expecting a 200 if the lambda call is successful.
+In the `response` field the response is sent in the form of a json object from `MultiOutputResponse`.
 We will then send the data returned from this object to the next model in your workflow.